-In connection with our series E financing round, we entered into an Amended and Restated Shareholders' Rights Agreement with certain of our shareholders (collectively, the "Significant Shareholders") which provides each of those shareholders with the registration rights described below.
-For a description of the shareholdings of these shareholders, see "Principal Shareholders."
+Concurrently with the closing of this offering, we will enter into an Amended and Restated Shareholders' Rights Agreement with Yaskawa, IHCV, the Pontifax Entities and the SCP Vitalife Entities (collectively, the "Significant Shareholders") which will provide each of those entities with the registration rights described below.
+For a description of the shareholdings of these entities, see "Principal Shareholders."

 Form F-1 Demand Rights.
-At any time following the closing of this offering, subject to the 180-day lock-up agreements entered into with the underwriters in connection with this offering, upon the written request of the requisite holders, we will be required to file a registration statement on Form F-1 with respect to the Registrable Securities (as defined below) requested to be included in the registration statement.
+At any time following the closing of this offering, subject to the 180-day lock-up agreements entered into with the underwriters in connection with this offering, upon the written request of the holders of at least 50% of the Registrable Securities (as defined below) owned in the aggregate by the Significant Shareholders, we will be required to file a registration statement on Form F-1 in respect of the Registrable Securities owned by such Significant Shareholders.
 Following a request to effect such a registration, we will be required to give notice of the request to the other Significant Shareholders and offer them an opportunity to include their Registrable Securities in the registration statement.
-We will not be required to effect more than four registrations on Form F-1.
-Of the four potential demand registrations: (i) one may be initiated by the holders of at least 65% of the issued and outstanding preferred shares, including Yaskawa, (ii) one may be initiated by the holders of at least 65% of the issued and outstanding preferred shares, including the SCP Vitalife Entities and (iv) one may be initiated by the holders of at least 50% of the issued and outstanding preferred shares, (i) our ordinary shares to be issued upon conversion of our preferred shares, (ii) our ordinary shares held by our founder, (iii) shares issued in respect of shares referred to in (i) and (ii) above and (iv) any shares issued pursuant to a share split, combination thereof or other similar recapitalization with respect to any of the shares described in clauses (i), (ii) or (iii) above.
+We will not be required to effect more than two registrations on Form F-1, and we are only required to do so if the aggregate proceeds from any such registration are estimated in good faith to be in excess of \$5.0 million.
+"Registrable Securities" means (i) our ordinary shares to be issued upon conversion of our preferred shares upon closing of this offering and (ii) our ordinary shares to be issued upon the exercise of our outstanding warrants owned by the Significant Shareholders at the time of the closing of this offering and (ii) any ordinary shares issued pursuant to a share split, combination thereof or other similar recapitalization with respect to any of the ordinary shares described in clauses (i) or (ii) above.

 Form F-3 Demand Rights.
-After we become eligible under applicable securities laws to file a registration statement on Form F-3, which will not be until at least 12 months after the closing of this offering, upon the request of any holder of our preferred shares, we will be required to file a registration statement on Form F-3 in respect of such Registrable Securities.
+After we become eligible under applicable securities laws to file a registration statement on Form F-3, which will not be until at least 12 months after the closing of this offering, upon the request of the holders of more than 50% of our Registrable Securities, we will be required to file a registration statement on Form F-3 in respect of the Registrable Securities owned by such Significant Shareholders.
 Following a request to effect such a registration, we will be required to give notice of the request to the other Significant Shareholders and offer them an opportunity to include their Registrable Securities in the registration statement.
-We will not be required to effect an offering pursuant to a registration statement on Form F-3 more than twice in any 12-month period and are only required to do so if the aggregate proceeds from any such offering are estimated in good faith to be in excess of \$1.0 million.
+We will not be required to effect a registration on Form F-3 more than twice in any 12-month period and are only required to do so if the aggregate proceeds from any such registration are estimated in good faith to be in excess of \$1.0 million.